•

 What's the difference between visual studio code and visual studio ?

-Alright, the dreaded question.
-What is the difference between a startup and a business?
+What is the difference between a boss and a leader?

 Download the medial app to read full posts, comements and news.